icomefromthenet/PointsMachine/README.md

 #Overview
 PointsMachine allows user defined rule systems that can be configured though values stored in database.

-PointsMachine does not provide the GUI but is a set of classes that will manage the processing and storage of rules and scores.
+PointsMachine does not provide the GUI but is a set of classes that will manage the processing and storage.

 A points run starts with a selection of scores that are then applied to a formula defined as a series of rule groups chain together with each group containg one to many adjustment rules that either modify or multiply the base score.
 These scorce can then be rounded and capped.